-The water level in Lake Alexandrina is approximately 0.74 m AHD and Lake Albert is approximately 0.81 m AHD.
+The water level in Lake Alexandrina is approximately 0.76 m AHD and Lake Albert is approximately 0.76 m AHD.

-The Lower Lakes are being managed to target a daily average lake level between to 0.75 m AHD and 0.85 throughout September.
+The Lower Lakes are being managed to target a daily average lake level between 0.75 m AHD and 0.85 throughout September.

-During adverse weather conditions, SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.
-The recent severe weather event, along with spring tides has resulted in barrage flows decreasing to mitigate the risks of reverse flow events.
-Barrage operations will continue to be undertaken dependent on varying conditions.
+During adverse weather conditions and high tides, SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.
+Barrage operations will continue to be undertaken dependent on upstream flows, lake levels and variable weather conditions.